kawaii-Code/string-builder/README.md

 This string builder was built with effeciency in mind and it tries not to depend on the standard library too much.
 Under the hood it uses a simple dynamic array (also called a list or vector) to store the string.
-All the functions avoid any dynamic memory allocations for anything other than to increase storage for the string built.
+All the functions avoid dynamic memory allocations for anything other than increasing storage for the actual string.

-For those who don't like the long function names, there is a variant [strbld.h](strbld.h) with significantly less typing.

 ## Features
 - Appending a string